snissn/back-goes-backwards/outline.md

 #### **Introduction**

 - **The Concept of Bilateral Yang Engagement**
-  - Introduce the idea that engaging all yang meridians symmetrically creates balanced twists in both directions, leading to maximal spinal elongation.
+  - Introduce the idea that engaging all Yang meridians symmetrically creates balanced twists in both directions, leading to maximal spinal elongation.
   - Emphasize that this bilateral engagement represents the desired, optimal state of the body for spinal health and energetic flow.

 #### **16.1 Understanding Bilateral Yang Meridian Engagement**

 - **16.1.1 The Synergy of All Yang Meridians**
   - **Collective Activation**
-    - Explain how engaging all six yang meridians simultaneously creates a unified energetic and structural support along the posterior and lateral aspects of the body.
+    - Explain how engaging all six Yang meridians simultaneously creates a unified energetic and structural support along the posterior and lateral aspects of the body.
   - **Balancing Forces**
     - Discuss how bilateral engagement balances rotational forces, stabilizes the spine, and promotes elongation without favoring one side over the other.

 - **16.1.2 The Desired State of the Body**
   - **Optimal Spinal Alignment**
-    - Describe how bilateral yang engagement aligns the vertebrae vertically, reducing lateral deviations and rotations.
+    - Describe how bilateral Yang engagement aligns the vertebrae vertically, reducing lateral deviations and rotations.
   - **Energetic Equilibrium**
-    - Explain how symmetrical yang activation harmonizes Qi flow, supporting overall vitality and well-being.
+    - Explain how symmetrical Yang activation harmonizes Qi flow, supporting overall vitality and well-being.

 #### **16.2 Biomechanics of Bilateral Engagement Leading to Spinal Elongation**